How to Set Up Google Search Console

 If You’re Just Starting Out

-Once you have a few weeks of data, start examining the Performance report.
+What to check: Once you have a few weeks of data, examine the Performance report.
 Sort by Impressions to see which queries Google shows your site for, even if people aren’t clicking.

-Look for queries with high impressions but low clicks.
-These represent opportunities.
+Why this matters: High impressions with low clicks represent opportunity.
 People are searching for what you offer, but your title or meta description isn’t compelling enough to earn the click.

 If You’re Ready for Technical SEO